 Recruiters for schools across the country are making use of both historically successful and newer sources to fill current vacancies for SLPs and to identify potential employees for the future.
 These sources include:

 - Networking with current staff and student teachers

 - ASHA, and state and local speech-language-hearing associations

 - High school and college career fairs - see the final OMNIE Project update [PDF] for more information

 - Job fairs

-- Online links among all rural, urban, and suburban schools in given districts and via special education cooperatives
+- Online links among rural, urban, and suburban schools in given districts, and via special education cooperatives

-ASHA offers an online Career Center, a service for matching employers and prospective employees.
-The site allows the employer to place ads online and, once the ads are posted, to review hundreds of resumes that job seekers post at no charge.
-The site also has a "Manage Your Account" option that helps employers organize and process applicants, and a "Resume Agent" that sends e-mail when a resume that matches an employer's specific criteria is entered into the system.
-Besides its online Career Center, ASHA publishes The ASHA Leader, a newspaper that carries employment ads and is distributed to more than 130,000 professionals and students.
+ASHA's online Career Center is a service for matching employers and prospective employees.
+Employers can place ads online, as well as review hundreds of resumes that job seekers post at no charge.
+The "Manage Your Account" option helps employers organize and process applicants, and the "Resume Agent" sends an e-mail when a resume that matches an employer's specific criteria is entered into the system.
+ASHA also publishes The ASHA Leader, a newsmagazine that carries employment ads and is distributed to more than 130,000 professionals and students.

-In The Impact of Mentoring on Teacher Retention: What the Research Says (Education Commission of the States 2004) successful mentoring programs that are multifaceted, time-intensive programs, involving effective mentors, common planning time, and collaboration with other teachers, are reported to be more likely to result in substantial differences in teacher retention outcomes.
+In The Impact of Mentoring on Teacher Retention: What the Research Says, successful mentoring programs that are multifaceted; time-intensive; and involve effective mentors, common planning time, and collaboration with other teachers are reported to be more likely to result in substantial differences in teacher retention outcomes.

 Some suggestions include: